mustafa0taru/mustafa0taru/README.md

 - 👋 Hi, I’m Mustafa Idris,
-a versatile Business Analyst with an excellent understanding and proficiency of data analyses tools like Microsoft Excel, SQL, Power BI,
-Tableau, and Python.
+a versatile Data Engineer with an excellent understanding and proficiency of data analyses tools like Airbyte, dbt, Spark, Airflow, Fivetran, Bigquery, Microsoft Excel, SQL, Power BI, Tableau, and Python.
-- 👀 I’m interested in Data Analytics, Business Intelligence and Analytics Engineering.
+- 👀 I’m interested in Data and Analytics Engineering.
-- 🌱 I’m currently learning Python, Google Data Studio and Cloud.
+- 🌱 I’m currently improving my Python and Cloud skills.
-- 💞️ I’m looking to collaborate on DA and BI projects.
+- 💞️ I’m looking to collaborate on DE and AE projects.
 - 📫 You can reach me on Linkedin via linkedin.com/in/mustafaotaru
 - I write and share my journey on Mustafaotaru.medium.com